wout/dat-docs/dat-metadata-standard/rationale.md

 By looking at three real-world cases, it becomes clear that by using DATs, roughly 90% less block space is required compared to using isolated monolithic NFTs.

-The data used in the examples is extracted from existing token collections.
+The data used in the following examples is extracted from existing token collections.
 The first two examples used monolithic NFTs while the the third one used DATs.

 ### Example 1